 I went to Ikea the other day and I have to say I was extremely disappointed.
 The plants were really pitiful.
 Now, in their defense, the other multiple times I’ve been there, they’ve always been healthy and looking good.
 I don’t know why they looked so bad.

 Yet, I still found a plant to buy…..don’t tell my hubby….
 Of course, I also saw this future blog post, so it was warranted.
 He wouldn’t see it that way.

-If you follow me, you know I love sansevierias, and this one spoke to me.
+If you follow me, you know I love sansevierias (now dracaena), and this one spoke to me.

 Now it has some room to grow, but not too much at this time of year.
 Too much potting medium around the roots can cause root rot and plant collapse.
 It should grow well and continue to expand.

 How many of you have found plants like this that you felt were planted too deep?
 If you didn’t re-pot the plant, did it die?
 Please let me know in the comments below.